-2019-20 Application Deadline: Rolling until spring semester, but interested students should start planning in the late fall.
+Due date: Rolling through spring semester, but interested students should start planning in the late fall or early spring.

 The Porter Cleveland Fellows Program began in 2005 in honor of Nancy Lyon Porter ’43 because of a generous gift from the Porter family through the Cleveland Foundation.
 Nancy Porter’s daughter, former Wheaton College Trustee Elizabeth Porter Daane ’77 worked hard to facilitate this gift and establish this program, a fitting tribute to her mother’s lifetime commitment to community service.
 Both Elizabeth and her mother felt their experiences at Wheaton shaped the people they became.